Haywood S. Hansell: Combat wing commander in Europe

 On December 5, 1942, Hansell received his first combat command, the 3rd Bombardment Wing.
 Originally one of the three wings of General Headquarters Air Force, the 3rd was now part of the Eighth Air Force in England, planned as a Martin B-26 Marauder unit with the mission of supporting the Eighth's heavy bomber operations by bombing Luftwaffe fighter airfields.
 However the wing had no aircraft or units yet assigned, and on January 2, 1943, Hansell was shifted to command the 1st Bombardment Wing, the Boeing B-17 Flying Fortress component of VIII Bomber Command.
 Hansell flew his first mission with his new command the next day to bomb the submarine pens at Saint-Nazaire, France.
 He saw first hand the effectiveness of German interceptors, as both wingmen of Hansell's bomber were shot down.
-Later that month, on a January 13 mission to Lille, France, the pilot of the B-17 in which he flew was killed in action and the plane nearly shot down on.
+Later that month, on a January 13 mission to Lille, France, the pilot of the B-17 in which he flew was killed in action and the plane nearly shot down.

 Hansell commanded the 1st Wing during six critical months when the B-17 force, with only four inexperienced groups, struggled to prove itself.
-Among the combat doctrines that Hansell developed himself or approved were use of the defensive combat box formation, detailed mission Standard Operating Procedures, and all aircraft bombing in unison with the lead bomber, each designed to improve bombing accuracy.
+Among the combat doctrines that Hansell developed himself or approved were use of the defensive combat box formation, detailed mission standard operating procedures, and all aircraft bombing in unison with the lead bomber, each designed to improve bombing accuracy.

 Hansell recognized the most serious flaws in the daylight precision bombardment theory, that: